Information about absentee voting.

 Absentee Ballot Applications

-The Office of the City Clerk will begin to provide and process applications for absentee ballots on July 1st.
-We are unable to process applications that are not on the form approved by the Clerk.
+The Office of the City Clerk can only process Applications for Absentee Ballots from the form approved by the Clerk.

-The only third parties authorized to provide Applications are candidates on the ballot, registered Measure Finance Committees and their campaign representatives.
+The only third parties authorized to provide Applications are:

-- The Office of the City Clerk will process the requests for applications for absentee ballots and begin to mail the applications on July 1st.
+- The Office of the City Clerk processes requests for applications for absentee ballots and mails applications several months prior to Election Day.

 Absentee Ballot Deadline

-The City Clerk must receive absentee ballots from voters by 7 p.m. on October 8th.
+The City Clerk must receive absentee ballots from voters by 7 p.m. on Election Day.

 The City Clerk encourages all absentee voters to allow plenty of time for the absentee process.
-The sooner you return your application, the faster we can get you your ballot.
+The sooner applications are returned, the soon ballots are received.